wp-plugins/wp-spreadplugin/readme.txt

 = How to active edit articles to use the designer shop? =

-Activate by changing shop_designershop="0" to shop_designershop="[DESIGNERSHOPID]" where [DESIGNERSHOPID] is your designer shop ID.
+Activate by changing shop_designershop="0" to shop_designershop="DESIGNERSHOPID" where DESIGNERSHOPID is your designer shop ID.
 Or use the settings page.

 = How to active designs view? =